eisgroup/ui-render/repos/core/src/pages/eis/docs.md

 ## Prerequisites

-To understand and work with the UI Renderer, basic understanding of HTML and CSS is required:
+To understand and work with the UI Render, basic understanding of HTML and CSS is required:
 - [What is HTML?](https://www.w3schools.com/whatis/whatis_html.asp)
 - [What is CSS?](https://www.w3schools.com/whatis/whatis_css.asp)

 ## Overview

-The UI Renderer is a declarative dynamic [React](https://reactjs.org/) component that is capable of rendering almost any user interface, in any platform (web, mobile, desktop, etc.).
+The UI Render is a declarative dynamic [React](https://reactjs.org/) component that is capable of rendering almost any user interface, in any platform (web, mobile, desktop, etc.).

 User can interact with the generated UI as if it's a normal web page (or scene view in mobile apps): click/touch on links, select from dropdowns, submit forms, etc.